© Emma Louise Charalambous

 He is now living in Cyprus where he teaches music and collaborates with artists in the fields of theatre, film and dance.
 In January 2021 he released his debut album ‘Sol Aurorae’ with nine of his compositions that are influenced by the music traditions of the eastern Mediterranean.
-In July 2022 his second album 'Colourful Emptiness' will be released, with compositions for piano, guitar and violin.
+In July 2022 his second album 'Colourful Emptiness' was released, with compositions for piano, guitar and violin.

 “ For as long as I wander, and wherever I may go,

 I always carry a love for this place in my heart; within the words and the sounds that express and depict it, that give meaning to my being,

 I would like to share some thoughts I've read and found inspirational throughout my journey and also some personal ones about art and music in particular.